Reviewing FlexShopper (FPAY) and Its Rivals

-FlexShopper (NASDAQ: FPAY) is one of 21 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare FlexShopper to related businesses based on the strength of its institutional ownership, analyst recommendations, profitability, dividends, earnings, valuation and risk.
+FlexShopper (NASDAQ: FPAY) is one of 21 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare FlexShopper to related businesses based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, profitability and institutional ownership.

-FlexShopper has a beta of 1.07, indicating that its stock price is 7% more volatile than the S&P 500.
-Comparatively, FlexShopper’s rivals have a beta of 1.50, indicating that their average stock price is 50% more volatile than the S&P 500.

-This table compares FlexShopper and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares FlexShopper and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue